-While some of its side effects may be reversible, others may have lasting consequences.
+While some of the side effects of sniffing Ritalin may be reversible, others can have lasting consequences.

 Can Snorting Ritalin Cause an Overdose?

 Yes, misusing Ritalin in any way—including snorting the drug—can lead to an overdose.
-An overdose can occur if a person uses more Ritalin than his or her body can handle.
-A person may experience an overdose after using the drug once or using it over a long period of time.
+A methylphenidate overdose can occur if a person uses more Ritalin than his or her body can handle.
+A person may experience a Ritalin overdose after using the drug once or after using it over a long period of time.

 - Reddening of the face.